Diego Valeri: Newcomer of the Year (2013–2014)

+MLS Cup Champion (2015–2016)

 During the Portland Timbers final regular-season match of 2014 against FC Dallas, Valeri tore his ACL and was sidelined to start the 2015 season.
-Valeri made his first appearance on 2 May 2015 against the Vancouver Whitecaps FC, coming on as a 52nd-minute substitute for Ishmael Yartey as the Timbers drew 0–0.
-Valeri would go on to become a regular again for Portland as he helped lead the club into the 2015 MLS playoffs before securing the club's spot in MLS Cup 2015 through a 5–3 aggregate victory over FC Dallas in the Conference Finals.
+Valeri made his first appearance on 2 May 2015 against Vancouver Whitecaps FC, coming on as a 52nd-minute substitute for Ishmael Yartey as the Timbers drew 0–0.
+Valeri went on to become a regular again for Portland as he helped lead the club into the 2015 MLS playoffs before securing the club's spot in MLS Cup 2015 through a 5–3 aggregate victory over FC Dallas in the Conference Finals.

 Valeri was a starter for the Portland Timbers against the Columbus Crew for MLS Cup 2015.
 He opened the scoring for the club after just 27 seconds, deflecting a clearance from Columbus goalkeeper Steve Clark to give the Timbers the very early lead.
 Valeri's goal was the fastest scored in MLS Cup history.
-The Portland Timbers would go on to win the match 2–1, earning their first-ever MLS Cup championship.
-Valeri would later be named as the MLS Cup Most Valuable Player for his performance during the final and throughout the playoffs.
+The Portland Timbers went on to win the match 2–1, earning their first-ever MLS Cup championship.
+Valeri was later named as the MLS Cup Most Valuable Player for his performance during the final.

 Following their success, the Timbers were expected to be a contender for MLS Cup 2016.
 Despite the losses of forward Maximiliano Urruti, defender Jorge Villafaña, and captain Will Johnson, the Timbers retained main offensive starters Valeri, Darlington Nagbe, and club top-scorer Fanendo Adi.
 There were also higher expectations for forward Lucas Melano, who arrived midway through the previous season as a designated player from Valeri's former club Lanús.
 During the season, Valeri had another productive campaign as he scored 14 goals and earned seven assists.
 His goals count being second among Timbers players and second among midfielders in MLS.
 On 28 July 2016, Valeri was named into his second MLS All-Star squad.
-The All-Stars would take on Premier League side Arsenal.
+The All-Stars took on Premier League side Arsenal.
 On 10 August 2016, Valeri signed a three-year contract extension with the Portland Timbers.

 Despite Valeri's performance during the season, as well as from Adi, the Portland Timbers failed to qualify for the playoffs.
 A 4–1 defeat to the Vancouver Whitecaps FC on Decision Day meant that the Timbers finished two points behind 6th-placed Real Salt Lake in the standings.
 Throughout the season, the Timbers failed to win a single match away from home, hurting their qualification chances.
 The failure from the Portland Timbers to qualify for the playoffs, as well as from their MLS Cup 2015 opponents Columbus Crew, meant that for the first time in league history, neither finalist from the previous season qualified for the following playoffs.